hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step9-support-functions.md

 # Test

+With this new code your controller, test the new functionality.

+`make install`{{execute}}

-Test the improvements to the controller. `Re-run the controller.`{{execute interrupt T2}}
+`Terminate the running controller.`{{execute interrupt T2}}

+Start the new controller your just modified.

-`cd /opt/go/src/example && make run`{{execute T2}}
+`make run`{{execute T2}}

 View the results.

 `kubectl get ats`{{execute T1}}

-Notice, now the Status column has a `PENDING` value in it.
+Notice, now the Status column still has changed from `PENDING` to `RUNNING`.
+Check the events.

 `kubectl describe at at-sample`{{execute T1}}

-You will see the phase status changing for the resource but it never fully gets to "Done".
-This is because the controller isn't watching Pods yet.
+The description is also reporting `RUNNING`.
+However, even though the phase status is changing it never fully gets to `DONE`.
+This is because the controller isn't watching pods yet.
+Also, notice at the end the Events reports `<none>`.
+You will work these items next.